kornelski/http-cache-semantics/README.md

 ## Unimplemented

-* No support for revalidation and stale responses
+* No support for revalidation